SoCFPGA-learning/Chameleon96/Projects/6_VGA Adapter 64 color test pattern generator/README.md

 If you want to connect Dupont wires directly to the VGA connector take a bit of care but it is feasible.
 The ground connection in the middle is not really necessary so you would only need to connect 4 wires on top row, and 2 wires in the following rows as shown in this image.

-Follows how it looks my test circuit:
+Follows how it looks like my test circuit:
 ![](./hardware.png)